cerebral/cerebral/docs/api/test.md

 })
 ```

 Run the test to create the first snapshot.
-Any changes to your app that affects this signal will be yelled at you by Jest.
+Any changes to your app that affects this sequence will be yelled at you by Jest.

 ### Snapshot